uwasystemhealth/FRACAS_team2/README.md

 You must have Python installed on your system.

-1. 'cd' into the api folder in this repository, in your local machine
+1. 'cd' into 'backend' folder in this repository, in your local machine
 2. Setup a Python virtual environment (venv)

 ```bash